Battle of Cerro Corá: Colonel Silva Tavares' report

 The then general João Nunes da Silva Tavares decided to respond to an article published by Correia da Câmara in the Gazeta de Porto Alegre newspaper, on 8 March 1880, about the death of Solano López.
 He was outraged by Câmara's proposal, that the Paraguayan president would have a gunshot wound in his belly resulting from a natural shootout, while he was trying to cross the stream, omitting the fact that he had been wounded in this part of the body by a spear.
 According to Silva Tavares, such a report was opposed "to the truth of the facts".
-He declared that general Câmara received his official report on 2 March 1870, and in it it was reported that López had fled into the forest, already wounded by the spear of his subordinate, corporal Francisco Lacerda.
+He declared that general Câmara received his official report on 2 March 1870, which reported that López had fled into the forest, already wounded by the spear of his subordinate, corporal Francisco Lacerda.

 To prove his statement, Silva Tavares mentioned that he had requested a medical report, with the purpose of certifying the nature of López's injuries, for surgeons Costa Lobo and Barbosa Lisboa.
 The result of the exam came out only on 25 March, 12 days after Câmara's second report.
 In this report, the doctors pointed out three wounds: a wound in the frontal region of about seven centimeters, probably caused by a poleaxe.
 A wound, probably caused by a four-centimeter spear, directed obliquely from bottom to top, fatally irremediable to the marshal's life, compromising the peritoneum, bladder and intestine.
 And finally, a wound caused by a rifle bullet in the dorsal region, with no way out, since the bullet was lodged in the ribcage.

 Câmara omitted this last wound completely.
 Silva Tavares continued his account: "then the general (Câmara) dismounted, went into the woods, and not far away found López leaning against the bank of the river, with part of his body immersed in the water, with the sword in his hand crossed over his head. the gourd, holding the tip of the sword with the left hand".
 Silva Tavares proposed that López was ordered to surrender and replied: "I die for my homeland with a sword in my hand".
 Silva Tavares said that at the moment he was being disarmed, López received a rifle shot, but did not mention who fired it.
 Such a statement is corroborated by the Viscount of Taunay.
 According to Taunay, at the moment the marshal was disarmed, a cavalryman came running and fired a shot at close range that would have reached López's heart.